State27Homes bloggers, Natashia and Laura, serve up a list of low-key Florida beaches for spring break.

-Natashia is a blogger and Social Media Manager for State27Homes.com.
+Natashia is a lifestyle blogger and contributor for State27Homes.com.
 Originally from New Jersey, she enjoys discovering Florida by way of road trips and staycations.
 She’d pick the Florida sun over the winters of up north any day.

 I chose two beaches that are refreshingly unexpected with wild landscapes and hidden paths.
 Each of these beaches is approximately two hours from Orlando, west and north respectively.

 Last year we were fortunate enough to spend a proper vacation on the island, and we discovered Bean Point.
 It’s perfect for sunsets and a bit of quiet time in a kind of wild “untouched” landscape.
 The access point we found is tucked away in a residential neighborhood, but this is a public spot.
 You can get down to the beach at the cross roads of N. Bay Blvd and North Shore Drive (we parked on Jacaranda Rd.).
 Look for the opening (it’s not marked with signage, but you’ll see a path).
 Tip: bring sneakers to slip into or thick-soled flip flops, since this beach is kind of wild, some spots have thorns in the sand.

 Boneyard Beach – Jacksonville, FL

 Florida is known for its sugary sand, warm water and wide open beach vistas, so finding a beach with dramatic cliffs and crashing surf is unexpected and special — I think it’s a wow factor, especially for long-time Florida locals.
 Boneyard Beach at Big Talbot Island State Park in Jacksonville is that kind of beach.
 Named for the downed trees on the beach, Boneyard is an amazing change of pace for a hike and a picnic.
 During my visit in January, I found it to be peaceful and definitely low-key.
 I highly recommend it for a unique beach day.